atomkowicz/azure-deploy-ubuntu/README.md

 Azure Infrastructure Operations Project: Deploying a scalable IaaS web server in Azure

 ### Introduction
+Traning project from Udacity's 'DevOps Engineer for Microsoft Azure'.
-For this project, you will write a Packer template and a Terraform template to deploy a customizable, scalable web server in Azure.
+Repository consists of Packer template and a Terraform template to deploy a customizable, scalable web server in Azure.

+IaaS:

+1. Policy to require tags (deny policy type - if the conditions are not meet the resource will not be created)
+2. Templete for Ubuntu (Packer)
+3. Resource group
+4. Load balancer
+5. Virtual Network
+6. Subnet with configurable count of virtual machines that will be build with Packer template

 ### Getting Started
 1. Clone this repository
 2. Create your infrastructure as code

-3. Update this README to reflect how someone would use your code.

 ### Dependencies
 1. Create an [Azure Account](https://portal.azure.com)